 On one important level Esperanza Rising is a heart warming story of a young girl who learns the importance of love and sacrifice for family and friends, but on another level it is also a lesson in the cultural as well as personal struggles that poor families, especially immigrants and farm laborers, must experience.

 The novel begins with Esperanza as a child of six in 1924, then jumps ahead six years to the eve of her thirteenth birthday.
 An EDSITEment feature, The Centennial of the Mexican Revolution, 1910-2010, has some excellent background on The Mexican Revolution.
-Also the PBS documentary, The Storm that Swept Mexico provides valuable insights into the Revolution incorporating visuals such as primary source photographs of key figures and a tour of the battle locations.
 Although the Revolution officially ended with the proclamation of the new Constitution of 1917, fighting continued until 1920, and instances of lawlessness and revolutionary activity lingered with the assassinations of Zapata in 1919, of Carranza, the first President elected after the proclamation of the new Constitution, in 1920, and of Pancho Villa in 1923.
 At the time of the story, bandits, some of them former revolutionaries, were still active, especially against the large landowners like Esperanza's family.
 This historical background lends depth and richness to the plot and setting as well as the characters.

 The novel is set on a large ranch in Aguascalientes, Mexico, which a decade earlier had been a center of revolutionary activity, and in migrant labor camps near Arvin, California.